colelloa/adphi/README.md

 add jpeg photos named as their intended captions, with '-' instead of the normal space ' '
 delete photos you don't want

+FEATURED BROTHER:
-*NOTE pictures in slider folders must be .jpg
+*NOTE picture featured-brother must be a .png
 To update featured brother:
 go to featured-brother folder
 update featured-brother.txt to new document, also called featured-brother.txt
 replace the current picture with the name of the current brother, using the '-' instead of ' ' convention as mentioned above.
-*NOTE picture featured-brother must be a .png

 TODO:
 slider images must be .jpg, and featured brother image must be .png - will fix this bug soon to make both read any images.